-Jennifer Aniston conquers self-doubt
+Jennifer Aniston conquers self-doubts about drama

 Jennifer Aniston's on the phone.
 Time to ask her an Oscars question.

 Does a competition between artists to see who's done the "best work" really make any sense?